larsoliverdam/nmit/_posts/2020-02-07-shutterock.markdown

 * have at least 2/3 years of work experience or / and very passionate about programming with relevant experience

 Ideally, you have experience building a C ++ extension for After Effect or another similar platform.
-If you fit this description, please send your CV and cover letter with emphasis on relevant experiences.
+If you fit this description, please send your CV and cover letter with emphasis on relevant experiences